writethedocs/www/docs/2014/blog/announcing-schedule-party-hike-tickets.rst

 `Ground Kontrol`_ is located at 511 NW Couch St. We'll be there from 7:00-9:00 PM Monday night.

-If Tekken or Frogger isn't your thing, we'll have another venue option for you to hang out at also.
+If Tekken or Frogger isn't your thing, we're announcing another venue option soon.

 Get your hike ticket
 --------------------